testrepo4747/identification/README.md

 ### LLAMA
-The `qwen` folder contains code for training and testing the LLAMA-3.2 models to identify security issues using commit messages, diffs, and both featuers.
+The `llama` folder contains code for training and testing the LLAMA-3.2 models to identify security issues using commit messages, diffs, and both featuers.
 The results and insights are in the paper manuscript.

 ### QEWEN
 The `qwen` folder contains code for training and testing the QWEN-3 and 2.5 models to identify security issues using commit messages, diffs, and both featuers.
 The results and insights are in the paper manuscript.